Spark - AI Model Card

 Dependence on ITSM data quality and knowledge articles

 Regular synchronization of knowledge-based articles and incident history is recommended to keep Spark knowledge accurate.
-Regular reviews of conversations to identify area of improvements in the used knowledge is essential.
+Regular reviews of conversations to identify areas of improvement in the knowledge used is essential.

 Over-reliance on automation